 The site selection process for Bury has been especially opaque.
-Little information has about why other more apparently suitable sites were rejected, or what alternatives we Bury Council admitted in a Freedom of Information response that site selection was de of informal meetings with no list of attendees or minutes available.
-This site choice can as the most appropriate when no reasonable alternatives appear to have been examoptions were ruled out too early or were not considered despite other areas having s appropriate criteria.
+Little information has about why other more apparently suitable sites were rejected, or what alternatives we Bury Council admitted in a Freedom of Information response that site selection was despite of informal meetings with no list of attendees or minutes available.
+This site choice can be a structure appropriate when no reasonable alternatives appear to have been example options were ruled out too early or were not considered despite other areas having suppropriate criteria.

-The Simister and Bowlee allocation only meets 4 out of 10 of the broad objectives with the PfE plan:
+The Simister and Bowlee allocation only meets 4 out of 10 of the broad objectives w the PfE plan:

-- Objective 1 - Meet our housing need.

-- Objective 3 Playing our part in ensuring a thriving and productive economy in all pa Manchester.

-- Objective 5 - Reduce inequalities and improve prosperity.

-- Objective 6 - Promote the sustainable movement of people, goods, and information
+- Objective 1 Meet our housing need. - Objective 3 Playing our part in ensuring a thriving and productive economy in all parameters. - Objective 5 Reduce inequalities and improve prosperity. - Objective 6 Promote the sustainable movement of people, goods, and information